deanwetherby/text-detection-ctpn/README.md

 ```
 ***
 # video
-- results will be saved in data/res, and run video in the root
+- results will be saved in data/res on a per frame basis, and run video.py from the root
 ```shell
 python ./main/video.py --video_path video.mp4
 ```